eProsima/Fast-DDS/roadmap.md

 Disclaimer:

-* This section has been last updated in Sep 2021.
+* This section has been last updated in March 2022.
   Please take into account its content could be obsolete.

 ## Short term